Chrysler Slant-6 engine

-The Chrysler Slant-Six was the promotional name for an overhead valve inline-6 engine produced by Chrysler Motors between 1959 and 1991. and it remains in use as a popular reference name for the powerplant.
+Chrysler Slant-Six was the promotional name for an overhead valve inline-6 engine produced by Chrysler Motors between 1959 and 1991, and it remains in use as a popular reference name for the powerplant.
 Featuring a reverse-flow cylinder head and cylinder bank inclined at a 30-degree angle from vertical, it was introduced in 170 cuin and 225 cuin displacements for the 1960 model year.
-It was a clean-sheet design known within Chrysler as the G-engine, built as a direct replacement for the flathead Chrysler straight six that the company started business with in 1925.
+It was a clean-sheet design known within Chrysler as the G-engine, built as a direct replacement for the flathead Chrysler straight six with which the company started business in 1925.

-The design proved very successful, being utilized in cars, trucks, boats, and agricultural, and industrial applications.
+The design proved very successful, being utilized in cars, trucks, boats, and agricultural and industrial applications.

 Naming

-The “Slant Six” nomenclature did not emerge as an auto-enthusiasts’ nickname.
+The Slant Six nomenclature did not emerge as an auto-enthusiasts’ nickname.
 Though the phrase isn’t seen in 1960- or 1961-model (Plymouth) Valiant brochures, it was used in Chrysler’s own press releases and advertising concurrent with the Valiant’s late-October 1959 introduction and initial production year.